 Destroying the Bedrock of Traditional Culture

-The landlords and gentry of rural areas, and merchants and scholar-officials of urban areas, were the elites of China’s traditional culture.
+The landlords and gentry of rural areas, and merchants and scholar-officials of urban areas, were the elites carrying China’s traditional culture.
 They bore the mission of inheriting and spreading China’s traditions.
-In the early stages of the CCP’s seizure of power in 1949, the Party used a series of movements such as the land reform campaign, the campaign to suppress counterrevolutionaries, the Three-Anti Campaign and Five-Anti Campaign to massacre landlords, gentry in villages, and capitalists in cities.
-Plundering social wealth while creating terror, the Party annihilated the elites who inherited and promulgated traditional culture.
+In the early stages of the CCP’s seizure of power in 1949, the Party used a series of movements, such as the land reform campaign, the campaign to suppress counterrevolutionaries, and the Three-Anti and Five-Anti campaigns, to massacre landlords, gentry in villages, and capitalists in cities.
+Plundering social wealth while creating terror, the Party annihilated the elites who had promulgated traditional culture.

-At the same time, using the methods of “institutional adjustments” to “ideologically reform” scholars, and indoctrinating them with materialism, atheism, and the theory of evolution, the CCP systematically brainwashed a new generation of students, instilling hate toward traditional culture.
-Through the anti-rightist movement in the 1950s, all disobedient intellectuals were exiled and sentenced to re-education through forced labor, casting them to the bottom of society.
-The Party made the scholars—whose views were once respected and had guided society—the subject of mockery and ridicule.
+At the same time, using the methods of “institutional adjustments” in order to “ideologically reform” scholars—indoctrinating them with materialism, atheism, and the theory of evolution—the CCP systematically brainwashed a new generation of students, instilling hatred toward traditional culture.
+Through the Anti-Rightist Movement in the 1950s, all disobedient intellectuals were exiled and sentenced to re-education through forced labor, casting them to the bottom of society.
+The Party made scholars—whose views were once respected and had guided society—the subject of mockery and ridicule.

-Following the eradication of the traditional elites, the process of inheritance and passing on of traditional Chinese culture, which had lasted generations, was put to an end.
-Young people who came along later were no longer enculturated, socialized, and nurtured in that culture through the family, school, society, and village—and thus became a generation without traditional culture.
+The eradication of the traditional elites brought the process of inheriting and passing on traditional Chinese culture, which had lasted generations, to an end.
+Young people who came along later were no longer enculturated, socialized, and nurtured in that culture through the family, the schools, the society, or the village—and thus became a generation without traditional culture.

-After the anti-rightist movement, whether in the family, school, or society, there were no independent voices.
+After the Anti-Rightist Movement, whether in the family, school, or society, there were no independent voices.
 Yet the CCP was still not satisfied.
-After all, the elderly still preserved the memory of traditional culture, and the material carriers of traditional culture, including ancient artifacts and buildings, were everywhere.
+After all, the elderly still preserved the memory of traditional culture, and the material objects of traditional culture, including ancient artifacts and buildings, were everywhere.
 Moreover, traditional values continued to be passed along through art.

 Before the Cultural Revolution, there were more than 500 temples and monasteries in Beijing.
-Among the thousands of cities and towns in China, every town had ancient walls, temples, and monasteries.
+Every one of the thousands of cities and towns in China had ancient walls, temples, and monasteries.
 Ancient artifacts were everywhere.
-Just 1 foot below the earth, artifacts of recent history were to be found; down another 2, 3, or 20 feet, artifacts left by preceding dynasties were countless.
+Just one foot below the earth, artifacts from recent history could be found; down another two, three, or 20 feet, countless artifacts left by preceding dynasties could be found.
 Yet during the Cultural Revolution, vast quantities of these items were destroyed.

-The campaign to Destroy the Four Olds not only ruined the sites of religious practice, prayer, and cultivation—ancient places that represented the harmony between man and Heaven—but also went about eradicating from human hearts basic righteous beliefs, such as the belief in the harmony between humans and the cosmos.
-Many people, believing that such traditions are irrelevant, may not think much of this, but when people cut their ties with gods, they will in turn lose gods’ protection and approach a dangerous abyss.
-At that point, it’s only a question of time.
+The campaign to Destroy the Four Olds not only ruined the sites of religious practice, prayer, and cultivation—ancient places that represented the harmony between man and Heaven—but also went about eradicating basic righteous beliefs from human hearts, such as the belief in the harmony between humans and the cosmos.
+Many people, believing that such traditions are irrelevant, may not think much of this, but when people cut their ties with gods, they will, in turn, lose gods’ protection and approach a dangerous abyss.
+At that point, it’s only a matter of time.

 Yet in the eyes of the CCP and its shameless propagandists, the emperor, generals, scholars, and gifted people of ancient China were good for nothing.
 Such an insult to one’s own ancestors is indeed rare throughout history.
 Led by the CCP, the Chinese people came to oppose God, reject their ancestors, and destroy their own culture, putting them on a perilous road.

-Religious belief is a vital component of traditional Chinese culture, and the Taoism, Buddhism, and Confucianism known to the world were intertwined in their brilliance and lasted for thousands of years of Chinese history.
+Religious belief is a vital component of traditional Chinese culture.
+The Taoism, Buddhism, and Confucianism known to the world were intertwined in their brilliance and lasted through thousands of years of Chinese history.
 Many Western religions also played a role in Chinese history.

 After the CCP obtained power through violence in 1949, it followed the Soviet Union.
-On one hand, the CCP promoted atheism and launched ideological attacks against belief in God.
+On one hand, the CCP promoted atheism and launched ideological attacks against the belief in God.
 On the other hand, throughout a series of political movements, it used methods of violence and high pressure to suppress, persecute, and eliminate religions, including through the murder of religious practitioners.
-The persecution of those with orthodox faiths became more and more severe all the way until its peak with the start of the bloody persecution of Falun Gong in 1999.
+The persecution of those with orthodox faiths became more and more severe, all the way until its peak with the start of the bloody persecution of the spiritual practice Falun Gong in 1999.

 In 1951, the CCP also explicitly declared that those who continued to attend religious gatherings would be executed or imprisoned for life.
 Numerous Buddhist monks were chased away from temples or forced to live and labor in secular settings.
 Catholics and Western priests in China were jailed and tortured.
 Chinese priests also went to jail, while believers were executed or sent to reform through forced labor.
 Christian priests and followers met the same fate as the Catholics.